phoenixframework/phoenix/docs/contexts.md

 For now, user credentials will contain only email information.
 Our first order of business is to decide where credentials live in the application.
 We have our `Accounts` context, which manages user accounts.
 User credentials is a natural fit here.
 Phoenix is also smart enough to generate code inside an existing context, which makes adding new resources to a context a breeze.
 Run the following command at your project root:

+> Sometimes it may be tricky to determine if two resources belong to the same context or not.
+In those cases, prefer distinct contexts per resource and refactor later if necessary.
+Otherwise you can easily end-up with large contexts of loosely related entities.
+In other words: if you are unsure, you should prefer explicit modules (contexts) between resources.

 ```console
 $ mix phx.gen.context Accounts Credential credentials \
 email:string:unique user_id:references:users